CALLDBPROC

 GIVING sqlcode

-If the GIVING sqlcode option is omitted, a Natural error message will be issued if the SQLCODE of the stored procedure is not 0.
+If this option is specified and the SQLCODE of the stored procedure

 CALLMODE=